bloodstiller/bloodstiller.com/content/Walkthroughs/Doctor-box.md

         -   This traversal is necessary to gain access to internal classes that may expose sensitive or powerful functionality.
         -   The goal is to locate a class that allows interaction with Python's built-in capabilities, particularly those capable of importing modules or executing commands.
         -   Without this enumeration, we wouldn't be able to dynamically discover and exploit useful subclasses like `warnings.WarningMessage`.
-    -   **Simple Terms**: It’s like looking through a list of all possible tools in Python to find one that can break the system.
+    -   **Simple Terms**: It's like looking through a list of all possible tools in Python to find one that can break the system.

 2.  **Finding a Specific Subclass**:
     -   `for x in ().__class__.__base__.__subclasses__()`: Iterates through all subclasses of `object`.